Kiss at Midnight

 Dylan has returned to the small town he never should have left.
 He’s tired of women with secrets, the kind of women who always leave.
 When he finds Hailey in his friend’s barn, his training makes him uniquely qualified to be what she needs most—if he can keep the way he’s beginning to feel about her out of it.
 Because more and more he’s sure her secrets will tear him apart.
 But he can’t walk away or let her go.
 So maybe it’s time to take matters—and love—into his own hands.

 Welcome to the small town of Forgotten, where people are more concerned about who you are now than what you might have left behind.
-Each of the novels in this series are stand-alone books, and you can read them in any order.
+The novels in this series are stand-alone books, and you can read them in any order.
 However, the characters are like one big, extended family and often appear in many of the books, so by reading all of them, you can catch up with what your favorite characters are doing now.

 “Kiss at Midnight is evocative, revealing, and hard to put down.
 Its realistic dilemmas and character growth powers a story that is compelling and involving.” –D. Donovan, Senior Reviewer, Midwest Book Review